26th July- 6th August 2021

 - A multidisciplinary One Health approach to environmental pollution.

-Module 4: this module will include topics such as integrated risk analysis, One Health governance and science to society understanding.
+Module 4: this module included topics such as integrated risk analysis, One Health governance and science to society understanding.

 Dr Alberto Mantovani